Eswar6265/Analysis-of-the-Android-App-Market-/README.md

 9. _**Popularity of paid apps vs free apps**_
 10. _**Sentiment analysis of user reviews**_

+📘 Project Description
+In this project, I explored over 10,000 Android apps and their associated user reviews to understand factors that drive app popularity and user satisfaction.
+Using TextBlob, I extracted polarity and subjectivity scores from user reviews.
+I compared paid vs free apps, ratings, and categories to determine sentiment and retention strategies.
+The dataset was preprocessed and analyzed with the goal of producing actionable insights.

+Data Files:

+apps.csv: App metadata (category, size, rating, type, price)

+user_reviews.csv: Pre-processed user reviews with sentiments

+✅ Project Tasks
+Load the app and the review data

+Clean missing values and filter invalid entries

+Engineer review length, polarity, and subjectivity

+Normalize sentiment features

+Analyze rating distribution by category and type

+Plot review sentiment vs category using box/violin plots

+Visualize sentiment with word clouds for positives and negatives

+Train SVM model to classify sentiment (tuned via GridSearchCV)

+Evaluate sentiment prediction with confusion matrix and reports

 ### The Jupyter notebook contains the answer (code) for all of the above tasks:

 ## Click [here](http://localhost:8891/notebooks/Resume%20Projects/Android%20App%20Market%20Analysis/Android%20App%20Market%20Analysis.ipynb) to check out